Carer’s Allowance is a non-means tested benefit paid to carers who meet the criteria.

-Carer’s Allowance will not reduce your benefit entitlement.
-In some cases it will stay the same and in some cases your total benefits income will increase.
+Carer’s Allowance will not reduce your total benefit entitlement.
+In some cases total income will stay the same and in some cases your total benefits income will increase.

 In many cases Carer’s Allowance will have no effect on the benefits of the person you support.
 Carer’s Allowance will never affect the person’s disability benefit.
 However, if the person you care for gets an extra amount called a ‘severe disability premium’ then this will stop once you claim Carer’s Allowance.